 Value stream mapping

-Value stream mapping offers a visual tool which displays the critical steps in a given process and identifying waste.
-In conjunction with Kaizen continuous improvement this can help identify processes which are inefficient and allow for faster correction of mistakes.
+Value stream mapping offers a visual tool that displays the critical steps in a given process and identifies waste.
+In conjunction with Kaizen continuous improvement, this can help identify processes that are inefficient and allow for faster correction of mistakes.

 Total quality management

 Aligning Kaizen continuous improvement to total quality management can help to foster a culture in which improvement is woven into the processes across all departments of your company.
 For example, this could include sales and marketing, accounting and finance and engineering and design, encouraging continuous improvement through goal setting and training, while raising awareness of objectives across your company’s departments.

 Developed by Bill Smith at Motorola, the Six Sigma technique aims to identify and minimize defects and other problems, for example improving production schedules and customer satisfaction, or reducing costs and other obstacles.
 While Sigma emphasises quality of output, these continuous efforts can be paired with Kaizen to coordinate employees and teams and boost engagement and productivity.

 Kaizen continuous improvement success stories

 Countless companies have found success through the implementation of Kaizen continuous improvement, with reductions in lead time and other inefficient processes delivering a significant return on investment.
 Let’s take a look at a couple of case studies to see how Kaizen continuous improvement can be implemented successfully.

 Manufacturing trucks under the DAF brand, Leyland set out to implement continuous improvement and increase production capacity from 18,000 to 25,000 units.
 Leyland encouraged everyone to be involved in decision making and established a number of Key Performance Indicators (KPIs) clustered around several themes, which they set out in charts: